 Outside the kitchen door at Ku De Ta, a beachfront resort near the southern tip of Bali, palms line the parking lot.
 Throughout Indonesia, the coconut palm is an all-purpose plant, its nuts collected for milk and flesh, its husks woven into rope, its shells fashioned into bowls, its fronds transformed into religious offerings.
 Yet when Will Goldfarb looks out at those palms, he sees none of those things.
 He sees sugar.

-At 37 years old, Goldfarb is one of the most creative pastry chefs in the world.
-He learned the peculiar magic of sugar, butter, and flour from Albert and Ferran Adrià at elBulli, their groundbreaking restaurant (since closed) in northeastern Spain, and went on to open his own all-dessert restaurant, Room4Dessert, in New York City.
+Goldfarb is one of the most creative pastry chefs in the world.
+He learned the peculiar magic of sugar, butter, and flour from Albert and Ferran Adrià at elBulli, their groundbreaking restaurant in northeastern Spain, and went on to open his own all-dessert restaurant, Room4Dessert, in New York City (both restaurants have since closed).
 In 2008, he moved to Bali to become Ku De Ta’s executive pastry chef.
 Throughout his career he has specialized in the kind of culinary wizardry that lesser mortals call molecular gastronomy; Goldfarb prefers the phrase “avant-garde.”
 He has created an eight-course dessert menu, for instance, which includes a cotton-candy terrine tinted blue and sculpted in waves to look like the sea.
 Prone to giving his dishes such peculiar names as En Attendant Brigette and Voyage to India, he is a guy who really thinks about dessert.
 So it makes sense that Goldfarb would invent a dish that is a meditation on the very essence of dessert.

 “What’s more fundamental to pastry than sugar?” he asks.
 “Caramelization is what gives pastry its flavor; caramel is the meat of pastry.
 I wanted to develop a dessert that reflected that.”